KungFuDonkey/kfd_default/terminal/README.md

 winget install JanDeDobbeleer.OhMyPosh -s winget

-It sometimes makes sense to move the installation folder from AppData/Local/Programs/oh-my-posh to a section that is not regulated by antivirus software
+It sometimes makes sense to move the installation folder from AppData/Local/Programs/oh-my-posh to a section that is not regulated by antivirus software do not forget to change the following env vars:
+POSH_THEMES_PATH
+PATH (the oh-my-posh bin folder will be moved)

 # 3. Solarized Dark Higher Contrast Theme
 Copy and paste the contents of the JSON file into the settings of the Windows Terminal